How Entanglement Reshapes the Geometry of Quantum Differential Privacy: Main Results

 \subsection{The Geometry of Quantum Differential Privacy}

-We now establish Theorem \ref{thm-main} and show how the geometry of entanglement space $\mathbb{H}_s$ leads to a phase transition of the quantum differential privacy, combining the results in Theorems~\ref{thm:ldp-characterization}--\ref{thm:min-product}. \begin{itemize} \item [(i)] Low entanglement does not change the QLDP.
-When the entanglement entropy satisfies
+We now establish Theorem~\ref{thm-main} and show how the geometry of the entanglement-constrained space $\mathbb{H}_s$ leads to a phase transition in quantum differential privacy, combining the results in Theorems~\ref{thm:ldp-characterization}--\ref{thm:min-product}. \begin{itemize} \item[(i)] Low entanglement does not change the QLDP.